 - Moderator: Brian Marks, Chief Administrative Officer, Cochrane District Social Services Board

 3:10 p.m. – 3:50 p.m. // Session 4: Housing with Health Supports- Northern Experience //

-The North West LHIN and the North East LHIN will discuss their approaches, emerging strategies and work with the District Social Services Boards to advance the provision of health care services for individuals living in social housing to support healthy and successful tenancies.
+The North East LHIN discussed their approaches, emerging strategies and work with the District Social Services Boards to advance the provision of health care services for individuals living in social housing to support healthy and successful tenancies.

 - Moderator: Catherine Matheson, General Manager, Community Development, City of Greater Sudbury

 3:45 p.m. – 4:15 p.m. // Session 5: Driving Forward //